GNSATHARASINGHE/GoGrow/README.md

-# GoGrow
+# gogrow
-Got it — here’s a **description under 350 characters**:  ---  **GoGrow is a digital platform designed to reduce post-harvest losses by connecting farmers and buyers directly.
-It provides real-time market data, improves coordination, and helps farmers sell their produce on time at optimized, fair prices.**
+GoGrow is a smart web app that helps farmers post and sell their crops online.
+Users can register, upload harvest details with images, chat with buyers, and manage sales easily.
+The platform promotes direct farm-to-market trading and reduces wastage.